-Sample clearance issues are not always net negatives.
-Case in point, the new ScHoolboy Q single, "Numb Numb Juice," which is the result of an uncleared sample leading to a menacing, chandelier shattering beat by Ear Drummers-signed producer DJ Fu.
+Sometimes, tinkering with your song is exactly what you need to nail a potentially hit single.
+Case in point, the new ScHoolboy Q single, "Numb Numb Juice," which is the result of several drafts of a beat, leading to menacing, chandelier shattering production by Ear Drummers-signed producer DJ Fu.

 As for Q’s upcoming album, DJ Fu could not share much, but what he will say is that this is “ScHoolboy 2.0.”